 The Elegants once again continue to please audiences with their selection of tunes, their charisma and their sense of humor.

-For over 62 years of unprecedented success, The Elegants have been known as one of the most entertaining acts of the Doo-Wop era.
-They accomplish this by simply having fun at what they love.
+For over 65 years of unprecedented success, The Elegants have been known as one of the most entertaining acts of the Doo-Wop era.
+They accomplish this by simply having fun doing what they love.

 The Elegants Have Performed